-This beef pot pie recipe using leftover roast or t-bone is to die for.
-A great throw together one pan meal with meat and veggies together in every bite.
+This can be made with leftovers or a fresh t-bone steak.
+It’s a great throw together one pan meal with meat and veggies even our kids love.
 Use frozen or freshly diced carrots, green beans and peas if you prefer.
-There are so many variations to this one. (affiliate links present)
+There are so many variations to this one.

-You can make this three ways as far as the pot pie crust goes.
+You can make this three ways as far as the double crust pot pie goes.
 Below we show how to just place one on the top with the filling down below.
 You just scoop it out with fewer carbs and won’t have to dirty two dishes in the process.
 You can alternatively lay 1 inside a pie pan, pour the cooked filling inside, with another on the top as well.

 If you wanted to go another direction, you could make the insides as directed below and the breading like our Bisquick Pot Pie.
 In that you mix together a biscuit-like top, pour it on top and then bake.
 A different texture but still delish.
 Try them all I say and decide for yourself!